Automate incident handling in Microsoft Sentinel with automation rules

 Common use cases and scenarios

-Until now, only alerts could trigger an automated response, through the use of playbooks.
+Before automation rules existed, only alerts could trigger an automated response, through the use of playbooks.
 With automation rules, incidents can now trigger automated response chains, which can include new incident-triggered playbooks (special permissions are required), when an incident is created.

 Trigger playbooks for Microsoft providers